sevagh/freemusicdemixer.com/web/pricing.md

 We provide additional models as part of the PRO subscription:
 * **Piano 🎹 and guitar 🎸 stems** with our 6-source and Custom models
-* Our **blazing fast** v3 4-stem optimized model for vocals, drums, bass, and melody
 * Our vocal-optimized Karaoke 2-stem model with **specialized high-performance vocals and instrumental separation**
-* Our two highest-quality models for 4-stem (vocals, drums, bass, melody) separation: Fine-tuned and Deluxe for **the best drums and bass separation available on the market**
+* Higher quality models for 4-stem (vocals, drums, bass, melody) separation including 4-source, Fine-tuned, and Deluxe
+* Our Deluxe model offers **the best drums and bass separation available on the market**

 In the [Android app](/android), PRO subscribers get: